finn-freitag/EasePassBrowserPasswordImporter/README.md

 # EasePassBrowserPasswordImporter
- This plugin for <a href="">Ease Pass</a> helps you to import passwords from browsers.
+ This plugin for <a href="https://github.com/FrozenAssassine/EasePass">Ease Pass</a> helps you to import passwords from browsers.
 # Supported browsers
  - Firefox
  - Chrome